catchpoint/WebPageTest.slack/README.md

 `/webpagetest https://webpagetest.org`

 3. A modal box will be displayed letting you customize the test by selecting a WebPageTest testing location and browser, a connectivity profile, and (optionally) mobile emulation.
+And an additional API key field for first time users.

 <img width="517" alt="Screen Shot 2021-06-03 at 10 32 16 AM" src="https://user-images.githubusercontent.com/66536/120671798-59a33880-c457-11eb-944a-2d105e052dc0.png">